Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/xts.rst

     +-----------+-----------+------------+-----------+-----+-----------+

-The algorithm flow chart is shown as follow:
+The algorithm flow chart is shown as follows:

 .. image:: /images/XTS_working_mode.png
    :alt: algorithm flow chart of XTS
    :width: 100%
    :align: center

-As we can see from the chart, the dependency of XTS encryption flow only exists between the first block and the second to last block.
-It is same as shown in XTS decryption flow.
+As seen from the chart, the dependency of XTS encryption flow only exists between the first block and the second to last block.
+It is same as shown in the XTS decryption flow.
 Therefore, the initiation interval (II) of XTS encryption and decryption mode can achieve 1.
-Notice that one one-word AES encryption module is instanced in XTS decryption.
+One one-word AES encryption module is instanced in XTS decryption.

 Profiling
 =========